 I actually had a whole Montessori school full of materials that I was extremely lucky to pass on to my children before selling.
 When they were older, I had a huge sale with invitations to Montessori school owners along with the general public.

 Now, you can sell used Montessori materials and almost any homeschooling materials online.
-Hip Homeschool Moms even has free homeschool classifieds where you can buy, sell, or trade homeschool materials.
-There are also Yahoo groups for selling materials online.
+You can find groups for selling your used materials on Facebook.

 When your children are young, many materials can be used, put away for a while, and reintroduced again later.
 Many Montessori materials can also be stored and reused when your children are older.
 Cards and activities with zoological classifications, leaf shapes, constellations, etc., are great as supplements later on.